groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 2.1.13.2 (2020-02-21) =
+* TWEAKED Update path will no longer run automatically.
+Instead a notice will show that there are required updates which will need an administrators attention.

 = 2.1.13.1 (2020-02-15) =
 * ADDED Lock to the update path so two update processes cannot run.
 * ADDED Optional update to revert automatic DB update in during 2.1.13 upgrade